DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 # Chapter 9: The Four Stages of Mastery

-Sarah had absorbed the cosmic rhythm, mastered the whirlpool model, learned the foundational practices, and understood the Four Freedoms.
+Sarah had absorbed the cosmic rhythm, mastered the whirlpool model, learned the foundational practices, and understood the compass teaching with its Four Freedoms.
 But she still felt uncertain about her progress.
 How could she tell if she was actually developing?
 What was the roadmap from where she was now to genuine mastery?

 Marcus's final message in this section would provide exactly what she needed—a clear developmental framework that would show her not just where she was going, but how to get there systematically.